memsql/singlestore-kafka-connector/demo/README.md

 ## Set up environment

-To be able to run setup script you should first export MemSQL License Key like this:
+To be able to run the setup script, you must first export your MemSQL license key as follows:

 ```
 export LICENSE_KEY=<memsql_license_key>